bm3719/practice/clojure/clsimple/README.md

 # clsimple

 Attempting to create the simplest possible project that can write to HDFS with Cascalog.
-No luck yet though. :(

 ## Usage

-Running this with `lein run`.
+Running this with `hadoop jar target/<uberjar-name>.jar clojure.main`, then running `(use 'cascawrite)` and running the -main function.

 ## License